jtsagata/uCareSystem/README.md

 [![Build Status](https://travis-ci.org/jtsagata/uCareSystem.svg?branch=master)](https://travis-ci.org/jtsagata/uCareSystem)

-Work in progress for the next major version
+Work in progress for the next major version.
+Only for brave testers atm.

 ## Modes of operation
 There is 3 modes of operation